Swimming-ISL pro series to fund swimmers through to Tokyo Olympics

 The professional International Swimming League (ISL) will fund its contracted athletes with monthly payments from September through to next year's rescheduled Tokyo Olympics, the series announced on Friday.

-It also plans to get all its 320 swimmers together for a five-week special event of training and competition, possibly filmed behind closed doors and with Australia the likely location, from Oct 14 to Nov.
+It also plans to get all its 320 swimmers together for a five-week special event of training and competition, possibly filmed behind closed doors and with Australia the likely location, from Oct.
+14-Nov.
 17 subject to the COVID-19 pandemic.
 Hungary's 2016 triple Olympic gold medallist Katinka Hosszu told Reuters the 'Solidarity Program' would provide peace of mind at a time of uncertainty, with some countries in lockdown as they battle the new coronavirus.

 "For us athletes, it's really important to get over this period of time and everyone will be able to prepare for next summer," she said.
 "They have some security as well as some racing and training camps to look forward to."